Dineshraj18/cricket_scorecard/README.md

     Details about the teams playing, including team line-ups.

 Technology used:
-     * Java.
+     1. Java.
-     * Swing frame work
+     2. Swing frame work

  user help :
-     user use this application with default teams name and players name. you can edit teams name and players name.
+     user can use this application with default teams name and players name. you can edit teams name and players name.